bradley/gatsby-netlify-sanity-monorepo/README.md

   force = false
 ```

+NOTE: This hasn't currently been properly set up for redirects with [gatsby-netlify-plugin](https://www.gatsbyjs.com/plugins/gatsby-plugin-netlify/), so YMMV, and the redirects for `/web` will need to be updated from here.

 ## Deployment
 Deployment is handled using the standard Netlify workflow.
 Build commands and other configurations can be viewed in `netlify.toml`.